The Project will present a number of benefits, including:

 Key design parameters

-The Western Outer Ring Main is proposed to be a 500-millimetre diameter high pressure gas transmission pipeline.
+The Western Outer Ring Main will be constructed as a 500-millimetre diameter high pressure gas transmission pipeline.
 The pipeline will be constructed from high-strength steel line pipe with an external epoxy coating and be buried for its entire length to a minimum depth of 900 millimetres.

-APA will be seeking a 30-metre right of way to construct the pipeline.
+APA will occupy a 30-metre right of way to construct the pipeline.
 After the completion of construction, the pipeline will occupy a permanent 15-metre wide easement.
 Temporary access is required to an additional 15 metres of construction workspace so that the pipeline can be constructed safely and efficiently.

 All gas transmission pipelines in Australia are designed, constructed, tested, operated and maintained in accordance with Australian Standard (AS) 2885 – Pipelines – Gas and Liquid Petroleum.
 This standard puts public safety at the forefront of decision making and ensures the safety of communities, protection of the environment and security of supply to gas users.